MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 ### Microsoft Teams and Skype for Business settings

-You can create a custom profile to manage Teams Coordinated Meeting, proximity join, and other features.
+You can create a Custom configuration profile to manage Teams Coordinated Meeting, proximity join, and other features.
 To learn more, see [Manage Microsoft Teams configuration on Surface Hub](https://docs.microsoft.com/microsoftteams/rooms/surface-hub-manage-config).

 #### Changing default business communications platform

 The default business communications platform on Surface Hub varies depending on how you install Windows 10 Team 2020 Update (aka Windows 10 20H2).
 If you re-image Surface Hub to Windows 10 20H2, Microsoft Teams with Skype for Business functionality will be installed by default.
-But if you upgrade, Skype for Business with Teams functionality will remain as the default installation unless you previously configured Teams as your default.
+But if you upgrade, Skype for Business with Teams functionality will remain as the default installation unless you had already configured Teams as your default.

 To change the default installation, use a [custom profile](https://docs.microsoft.com/mem/intune/configuration/custom-settings-configure) by setting the Teams App Mode as follows: